 Moroni and Nephi

-From time to time, the ongoing confusion over Moroni and Nephi arises.
+From time to time, confusion about references to both Moroni and Nephi arises in Church history.
 This is a brief explanatory note.

 When originally published in the Times and Seasons in 1842, Joseph Smith's history said that it was Nephi who first appeared to him in 1823 to tell him about the plates.